Multivariate Analytic Combinatorics for Cost Constrained Channels: Proof Outline

-Focusing on cost-diverse and strongly connected graphs, we dive into some of the interesting properties that such graphs have.
-We aim to determine graph properties that are sufficiently general to aid in our spectral and analytic analysis.
-This is the content of~\Cref{cost-diverse-examples}.
-A key stepping stone for our results is \Cref{lemma:equiv}, which provides an equivalence between many properties of strongly connected graphs.
-Specifically, we establish a connection between (i) cost-diversity, (ii) coboundary conditions, (iii) nice behavior of the spectral radius under rotations, and (iv) log-log-linearity or log-log-convexity of the spectral radius.
-Proving~\Cref{lemma:equiv} involves both combinatorial reasoning and matrix spectral analysis.
+Focusing on cost-diverse and strongly connected graphs, we derive a variety of interesting properties.
+Referring to the fact that the cost-enumerator matrix $\ve{P}_G(x)$ of a strongly-connected graph is irreducible (see Definition \ref{def:irreducible}) for positive $x \in \mathbb{R}^+$, we start in Section \ref{sec:perron:frobenius} by deriving general properties of irreducible matrices.
+To this end, we use the famous Perron-Frobenius Theorem (Theorem \ref{thm:perron:frobenius}) and a refinement \cite[Thm.
+3.18]{marcus_introduction_2001} (see Theorem \ref{thm:irreducible:spectral:circle}) to deduce properties of the parametrized cost-enumerator matrix.
+These results will serve us in Section \ref{sec:spectral:radius:diverse} where we derive spectral properties of the cost-enumerator matrix of a cost-diverse graph.
+A key milestone for our results is Lemma \ref{lemma:equiv}, which provides an equivalence between cost diversity and the coboundary condition (Definition~\ref{def:coboundary:condition}) and establishes the implication of these propeties for the cost-enumerator matrix, namely a nice behavior of the spectral radius under rotations, and the log-log-linearity or log-log-convexity of the spectral radius along the real axis.